Kunal627/rag-by-example/README.md

 - Each chapter has a **notebook** with explanations + code
 - Follow in order for a progressive learning path
 - Reusable Python scripts live in `common/`

 ---

+**Caveat**:
+This chatbot is a **learning project only** and is **not production-ready**.
+The objective of this tutorial is to build intuition on RAGS and to give enough hands on experience to learners.

+---